PROC SQL is a SAS Procedure that combines the functionality of DATA and PROC steps into a single step.

 The value returned is then passed as the second argument to the SUBSTR function specifying the character’s starting position to be extracted.

 Similarly, for extracting the last name, the INDEX function is used in the last argument of the SUBSTR function, which will return the ending position of “,”.

 With sounds like operator, we can find names that sound alike or have spelling variations.
 This is performed using the Soundex algorithm.

 proc sql; select name,team,substrn(name,index(name,',')+1,length(name)) as FirstName from sashelp.baseball where calculated firstname =* ' Andre' ; quit;

 Finding the first non-missing value

 COALESCE function is used to find the first non-missing value in a column or list.
 It scans the argument from left to right and returns the first non-missing or null value.
 If all the values are missing, the result is also missing.

-In the above example, we are instructing SAS to show the Landline Number of the customer, if the Mobile number column is missing otherwise show the Mobile number.
+In the above example, we are instructing SAS to show the Landline Number of the customer; if the Mobile number column is missing, show the Mobile number.

-Using the COALESCE function you can process these types of data with a single function call instead of writing multiple IF-THEN/ELSE statements.
+Using the COALESCE function, you can process these data types with a single function call instead of writing multiple IF-THEN/ELSE statements.